dotnet/docs-maui/docs/user-interface/controls/map.md

 ## Launch the native map app

-The native map app on each platform can be launched from a .NET MAUI application by the `Launcher` class.
+The native map app on each platform can be launched from a .NET MAUI app by the `Launcher` class.
 This class enables an app to open another app through its custom URI scheme.
 The launcher functionality can be invoked with the `OpenAsync` method, passing in a `string` or `Uri` argument that represents the custom URL scheme to open.
 For more information about the `Launcher` class, see [Launcher](~/platform-integration/appmodel/launcher.md).

 > [!NOTE]
 > An alternative to using the `Launcher` class is to use `Map` class from the `Microsoft.Maui.ApplicationModel` namespace.
 For more information, see [Map](~/platform-integration/appmodel/maps.md).